-You can choose to have a religious ceremony or a civil ceremony when you are getting married.
-If you are forming a civil partnership you will be able to have a civil ceremony alone- see more information on civil partnerships.
+When you get married you can choose to have a religious ceremony or a civil ceremony.
+If you are forming a civil partnership you can only have a civil ceremony.
+Find out more about civil partnerships.

 You can arrange to have a civil ceremony in Harrow at: